 - Camera (with tripod)

-Lesmurdie Falls is only a 30min drive (26km) from the Perth city centre, click here for directions.
+Lesmurdie Falls is only a 30min drive (26km) from the Perth city centre.

-Beginner – Sealed roads all the way to carpark.
+Beginner — Sealed roads all the way to carpark.
 All trails are well sign-posted.
-The track up to falls provides easy access along the creek.
+The track up to the falls provides easy access along the creek.
 Take care around the waterfall as the rocks can be slippery.

 4km walking around the falls